KomodoPlatform/developer-docs/README.md

 ## Setup:

 Prerequisites:
   * nodejs
   * yarn

 ---
 **Tip:**

 If you prefer using Docker, installation of nodejs and yarn is not required.
-Instructions for using Docker in the final section
+See below for Docker instructions.

 * Fork the repository